How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Theoretical framework

-To place this result into context, \cref{thm:task_selection} provides a guarantee on how close the posterior distribution over tasks is to the true task $\task^*$ as the number of in-context examples $\nRuns$ increases.
-The \ac{RHS} decays as $\bigoh(1/\nRuns)$, which shows that the posterior concentrates around the true task as the number of examples in-context increases.
+\fi \makeatother where the terms in $\bigoh \parens*{\frac{\log \nRuns}{\nRuns}}$ do not depend on the prior $\prior$ or are negligible compared to the first term. \end{theorem} \cref{thm:task_selection} provides a guarantee on how close the posterior distribution over tasks is to the true task $\task^*$ as the number of in-context examples $\nRuns$ increases.
+The right-hand-side decays as $\bigoh(1/\nRuns)$, which shows that the posterior concentrates around the true task as the number of examples in-context increases.
 The speed of convergence is governed by the coefficient $\log 1/\prior(\task^*)$, which quantifies how well the prior $\prior$ covers the true task $\task^*$: the smaller $\prior(\task^*)$, the slower the convergence.
 Since in ICL we wish to study the capabilities of learning a new task from in-context examples, this result quantifies the speed at which ICL learns this new task $\task^*$: the further $\task^*$ is from the bulk of the prior $\prior$, the slower ICL learns this new task.
-Thus, when learning with ICL, the ability to learn a new task and its robustness to new tasks therefore crucially depends on the tail of the prior $\prior$.
-This simple statement thus captures a key aspect of ICL that was observed empirically in several works \citep{chan2022data,singh2023transient}.
+Thus, the ability to learn a new task and its robustness to new tasks crucially depends on the tail of the prior $\prior$: the slower the tail of $\prior$ decays, the larger $\prior(\task^*)$ is for tasks $\task^*$ far from the modes of $\prior$, and the faster ICL learns these new tasks.
+This can be observed on the examples of priors presented in \cref{ex:priors-1d}.
+For a fixed task $\task^*$ far from the modes of $\prior$, the error for Student's $t$-distributions with $\nu$ degrees of freedom behaves as $(\nu + 1) \log |\task^*|/\nRuns$ for large $|\task^*|$ so that lower values of $\nu$, i.e.~heavier tails, lead to smaller errors.
+For Generalized Normal distributions with shape parameter $\beta$, it behaves as $|\task^*|^\beta/\nRuns$ so lower values $\beta$ also lead to smaller errors.

-From a technical viewpoint, \cref{thm:task_selection} is proven in \cref{app:sec:bayes_task_selection} using ideas from Bayesian statistics \citep{zhang2003learning,zhang2006epsilon} is extremely general, covers discrete and continuous task spaces, and does not require any probabilistic structure on the data sequence $\sample_{1:\run}$ nor specific data distributions.
-Moreover, unlike most existing results, \cref{thm:task_selection} provides a guarantee on the posterior distribution given all $\nRuns$ in-context examples, and not only on the regret, which bounds the average error of the posterior distributions given $1, \ldots, \nRuns$ examples.
+From a technical viewpoint, \cref{thm:task_selection} is proven in \cref{app:sec:bayes_task_selection} using ideas from Bayesian statistics \citep{zhang2003learning,zhang2006epsilon} and is extremely general, covers discrete and continuous task spaces, and does not require any probabilistic structure on the data sequence nor specific data distributions.
+Moreover, unlike some existing results, \cref{thm:task_selection} provides a guarantee on the posterior distribution given all $\nRuns$ in-context examples, and not only on the regret \ie the average error of the posterior distributions given $1, \ldots, \nRuns$ examples.
 This better reflects the practical use of ICL, where the user typically only considers the output of the model after all in-context examples have been provided.